stschiff/rarecoal/README.md

     bcftools view -m2 -M2 -c1 -v snps -S <sample_list.txt> <vcf_file> | vcf2FreqSum > output.txt

+### groupFreqSum
+This tools groups freqSum columns (read from stdin) into sample groups, giving the total allele count of all samples in that group.
+It expects a comma-separated list, surrounded by square-brackets, of how to merge samples.
+For example, if you have a freqSum file for 500 individuals, as generated from vcf2freqSum, and you would like to merge them into 5 groups of 100 samples each, you would use

+    groupFreqSum -n [100,100,100,100,100] < freqSumFile.txt > groupedFreqSumFile.txt

+The output from this command line will still be a freqSum file, but with groups instead of individuals given in the columns.
+The advantage of this data format is that it is very general with respect to individuals vs. groups.
+In the first example above (at vcf2FreqSum), the output contained a single column for each individual, with allele counts not exceeding 2 (for homozygous non-ref genotype), naturally.
+However, once you used `groupFreqSum`, you end up with columns describing the allele counts in a whole group.
+The format is still the same.

 ### mergeFreqSum
 This tools merges two freqSum files.
 It takes four arguments, as shown by typing `mergeFreqSum -h`: